 Don’t worry, it’s not just you.
 In fact, it’s a pretty common problem of poor application.
 The good news is that there are a few things you can do to help repair and care for your lashes.

-In this article, we’ll give cover the most likely reasons for your short and stubby lashes, as well as some actionable tips to help you get your lash game back on track.
+In this article, I’ll give cover the most likely reasons for your short and stubby lashes, as well as some actionable tips to help you get your lash game back on track.

 Ready?
 Let’s get started!